M507/BlueDucky/README.md

 Win:THISisTHEnewPASSWORD
 Linux:UPDATEDpassword
 ```
-- BlueDucky configers all users according to Config/NewPasswords file.
+- BlueDucky changes all passwords to what is in Config/NewPasswords file.

 - BlueDucky/Config/NewUsers file is where the backup users shoud be, they will be created after chaning the password for the default users.
 ```